nickgirga/chocolate-box/PKGBUILD/Ubuntu/README.md

 ***Done!*** You can now launch Chocolate Box from the icon in the launcher or with the `chocolate-box` command!

+Note: If you do not have a source port such as `chocolate-doom`, `crispy-doom`, `gzdoom`, or `zdoom` installed, you will need to install one before Chocolate Box can serve a purpose.
+If installed in non-standard location, you will need to specify its path in the `Executable` field when adding a new IWAD.

 Optionally, you can build this package yourself.
 If the provided package is not working for you, building it yourself may help.
 For example, currently only x86_64 packages are being provided, so users with ARM-based machines will need to repackage it themselves.
 For more information, see the [How do I build it myself?](#advanced-how-do-i-build-it-myself) section. ***Note: most users will not have to do this.***

 #### [Advanced] How do I build it myself?